stevencox/tycho/README.md

 ```
 The expression after the `run`, `scipy`, in this case, is substituted to pick the docker image from the page at the link provided.

 The last parameter, `lab`, is optional.
-If supplied, the new UI is presented.
+If supplied, the new UI (pictured below) is presented.

 In any event, you will be promted for a token at the UI.
 In this trivial scenario, the token is printed in the logs.
 How do we get the logs.
 Try
 ```